webpolis/angularjs-cakephp/README.md

 Installation
 ============

-Place 'AngularJsHelper' in your Cake's 'app/View/Helper/' folder.
+Place 'AngularJsHelper' in your Cake's 'app/View/Helper/' folder and load the helper by adding 'AngularJs' to the $helpers array in your controller.